 A walker is a walking device typically used for seniors or people recovering from injury and surgery.
 In recent years walkers have improved in their appearance and functionality.

-While the most basic walkers provide standing support, modern walkers offer the ability to move with little effort around the house with wheels, provide a seat, storage space, and breaks (for wheel control).
+While the most basic walkers provide standing support, modern walkers offer the ability to move with little effort around the house with wheels, provide a seat, storage space, and brakes (for wheel control).

 A) Stationary Walker (no wheels)

 A stationary walker is the most basic walker.
 They have been around for decades and are useful to people that need the bare minimum.